Arizona National Golf Club

-Winding its way through the foothills of the Santa Catalina Mountains, Arizona National Golf Club marks another triumph of the marriage between golf and the environment.
-Robert Trent Jones II is proud to have been involved in the design of this environmentally responsible golf course.
-During construction a biologist walked in front of bulldozers to help protect desert fauna, and horticulturists salvaged thousands of saguaro cacti, which now stand as a symbol of the course.
+Winding its way through the foothills of the Santa Catalina Mountains, Arizona National Golf Club (owned by the Sabino Springs Homeowners Association) marks another triumph of the marriage between golf and the environment.
+Designed in 1996 by Robert Trent Jones, Robert is proud to have been involved in the design of this environmentally responsible classic desert golf course.
+During construction, a biologist walked in front of bulldozers to help protect desert fauna, and horticulturists salvaged thousands of saguaro cacti, which now stand as a symbol of the course.
 Located within the Tucson city limits, Arizona National provides a 6,916-yard trek through the dramatic Sonoran Desert.
+The result is a visually stunning and strategically demanding golf course that will test your skills and leave you in awe of the stunning desert landscape.

 It encompasses mesquite-lined arroyos, wide desert washes, stark outcroppings of rock, and nine natural springs.
 The vibrant green grass of the fairways marks a striking contrast to the sere desert palette.